Prevention Research Center on Nutrition and Physical Activity

 Our Vision

-The widespread use of cost-effective policies, programs, and practices that ensure all children and their families lead healthier lives.
+The widespread use of cost-effective, evidence-based policies and programs that ensure all children and their families lead healthier lives.

 Our Mission

-To work with community partners to develop, implement, evaluate, and disseminate cost-effective strategies that will improve population nutrition and physical activity, prevent excess weight gain and chronic disease, and advance health equity.
+To work with community partners to develop, implement, evaluate, and disseminate cost-effective and evidence-based policies and programs that will improve population health by promoting healthy eating and active living and preventing chronic disease.

-Our team explores policies, programs, and practices that can improve nutrition and physical activity and promote healthy weight for children and their families.
-We focus on strategies that are cost-effective, highlighting those that improve both population health and advance health equity.
-We also help partners put these effective strategies into place in community settings.
+Our team researches policies and programs that promote healthy eating and active living for children and their families.
+We focus on strategies that are cost-effective and have good evidence for effectiveness for improving population health.
+We also help partners put these strategies into place in community settings.
 Based within the Department of Social and Behavioral Sciences at the Harvard T.H.
 Chan School of Public Health in Boston, Massachusetts, we are members of a national network of Prevention Research Centers funded by the Centers for Disease Control and Prevention.

 Working closely with collaborators, community partners, and our Community Advisory Board, we aim to:

-- Promote widespread adoption of cost-effective and evidence-based prevention strategies to promote healthy weight, nutrition, and physical activity
+- Promote widespread adoption of cost-effective and evidence-based prevention strategies to promote healthy eating and active living to make sure public resources are spent wisely

 - Conduct training and mentoring activities for faculty, staff, students, and partners to increase capacity to conduct community-engaged research

-Many preventive strategies play a critical role in helping children establish healthy behaviors early on in life.
-Eating healthy, moving more, drinking water, reducing sugary drink consumption, and reducing exposure to the marketing of unhealthy foods and drinks can all contribute to better health outcomes for both children and adults.
-Our research focuses on advancing these key priority areas through a cost-effectiveness lens to promote healthier environments, improve both child and population health, reduce health disparities, and advance health equity.
+When children establish healthy eating and physical activity behaviors early on in life, they are more likely to stay healthy throughout the rest of their lives.
+Eating nutritious foods, moving more, drinking water, reducing sugary drink consumption, and reducing exposure to the marketing of unhealthy foods and drinks can all contribute to better health outcomes for both children and adults.
+Our research focuses on advancing these key priority areas through a cost-effectiveness lens to improve population health by promoting healthy eating and active living and preventing chronic disease.

 We provide resources, training, and support to leaders and staff in organizations whose work directly influences opportunities for improving the health of children and their families.
 These include: